Financial Strategy · May 2026 · 7 min read

 Sensitive financial data never needs to leave your machine.
 Modern local AI tooling like the Model Context Protocol (MCP) makes it possible to process your finances securely without exposing your proprietary data to the cloud.

-To understand how to use AI in finance practically, look at the new Startup Finance Metrics MCP Server.
-This tool illustrates the exact workflow modern founders are adopting to gain instant financial clarity.
+To understand how to use AI in finance practically, look at our Free Small Business Dashboard.
+It illustrates the exact workflow modern founders use to gain instant clarity—without waiting weeks for an accountant.

 What it does:

-- Ingests: It securely reads your bank CSVs, Stripe exports, and QBO data.
+- Ingests: Securely reads your bank CSVs, Stripe exports, or Xero/QBO data.

 - Categorizes: The AI intelligently categorizes raw transactions.

-- Computes: It runs deterministic math to calculate 12 crucial, investor-grade metrics (like Burn Rate, CAC, LTV, and Gross Margin).
+- Computes: Runs deterministic math to calculate crucial metrics (Burn Rate, CAC, LTV, Gross Margin, and Runway).

 What This Means for How You Think About Finance Going Forward